 - Dam engineering assessments, dam emergency plans, dam safety reviews, redetermination of consequence classification or any professional consultative services as required by the B.C.
 Dam Safety Regulation.
 Please contact the Dam Safety Program staff for details.

-- Engineering design or technical assessment required by the Ministry of Water, Land and Resource Stewardship to support an application for a surface water/groundwater licence, use approval, or changes in and about a stream with an agricultural water use purpose (e.g., Environmental Flow Needs assessment, hydrogeological assessment, or other assessments,).
+- Engineering design or technical assessment required to support an application for a surface water/groundwater licence, use approval, or changes in and about a stream with an agricultural water use purpose (e.g., Environmental Flow Needs assessment, hydrogeological assessment, or other assessments).

 - Agricultural water supply assessment or feasibility study to determine available water supply to the farm.
 The components could include, but are not limited to: